Dr. Jacqueline Nesi &Dr. Emily Weinstein

 Tech is like the wild west.

-You deserve to approach conversations about tech with confidence and guide your kids toward healthy tech habits that last.
+You deserve to feel confident in guiding your kids toward healthy tech habits that last.

 We’re Dr. Jacqueline Nesi and Dr. Emily Weinstein, psychologists, researchers, and moms who have studied the role of technology in kids’ mental health and development for over a decade.
 We’ve helped hundreds of families like yours have better relationships with tech.
 We want to do the same for you.
-Smartphones and social media are a reality of our world.
+Smartphones, tablets, and social media are a reality of our world.
 You can feel confident knowing how to help your kid navigate them.
-Our evidence-based approach will help you set your kids up for success – from their first phone to when they leave home.
+Our evidence-based approach will help you set your kids up for success.

 Jacqueline Nesi, PhD